ashleyajohn/ashleyajohn.github.io/_posts/2018-04-03-hockey-shots.md

 ![shot success]({{ "/assets/shotSuccessPercent2.png" | absolute_url }})

 So, it is tough to make a goal in hockey.
-Just want to make sure that is understated!
+Just want to make sure that isn't understated!

 Next, I wanted to look at how the position on the ice affected the likelihood of a goal.
 Following intuition, one might expect that if a shot is closer to the goalie, it is more likely to go in because there’s less obstacles in the way.
 However, as we’ve seen before, it’s really really hard to make a goal in the NHL and that’s mainly to do with how good NHL goalies are.
 Chances are, if you are taking a shot that close to the goalie, they are also able to track it pretty well.